StergiosF/Melodia/README.md

 This project was developed by:

-- **Στέργιος Φώτογλου**: Homepage layout, navigation, footer, "Popular" page, and "Artists" page.
+- **Stergios Fotoglou**: Homepage layout, navigation, footer, "Popular" page, and "Artists" page.
-- **Παναγιώτης Χολόγκιτας**: "Sign In", "Contact Us", and specific details in concert/festival pages.
+- **Panagiotis Chologkitas**: "Sign In", "Contact Us", and specific details on concert/festival pages.
-- **Ελευθέριος Μάριος Κυριακάκης**: "Terms of Service", "Blog", and specific details in festival pages.
+- **Lefteris Kyriakakis**: "Terms of Service", "Blog", and specific details in festival pages.
-- **Γρηγόριος Γρηγορόπουλος**: "FAQ" and specific details in concert/festival pages.
+- **Grigoris Grigoropoulos**: "FAQ" and specific details on concert/festival pages.
-- **Τρύφωνας Γαβρίλης**: "Help Center", "About Melodia", "Careers", and specific details in event pages.
+- **Tryfonas Gavrilis**: "Help Center", "About Melodia", "Careers", and specific details on event pages.

 ## Built With